buildpacks/spec/buildpack.md

 paths = ["<app sub-path glob>"]
 ```

-The buildpack MAY specify any number of bill-of-materials entries, labels, processes, or slices.
+The buildpack MAY specify any number of labels, processes, or slices.

-For each dependency contributed to the app image, the buildpack:

-- SHOULD add a bill-of-materials entry to the `bom` array describing the dependency, where:
-  - `name` is REQUIRED.
-  - `metadata` MAY contain additional data describing the dependency.

-The buildpack MAY add `bom` describing the contents of the app dir, even if they were not contributed by the buildpack.

 For each label, the buildpack: